redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

 ![](https://lh3.googleusercontent.com/IjwLMWlO9tbF0rczBW1p7yWC9Xi1zWEY-PpZPagC0n6gLtOJDgCgIRk87AE9A__3Bn6EzYiKYHBPD70lG539De4YwnOrATeVIVMxxVhBuhAtf4tHdmQVKlyVS68wGIjvY91JvTfI)

-Then SAVE.
+Then SAVE

 ![](https://lh4.googleusercontent.com/5SRbyDKVC1aA1G6UJ0cGpDOXnhRAqYJELAkbPLcUQGqZnYDw_qyXtNLDAc-VUYasZxZdjluLZpDeEbkiVkSvxBwwO8Hak3XUdyLunjGRvBmUsDbf_uE-xjArAuAf_rTFcpjLcQvK)

-Then SAVE again.
+Then SAVE again

 After you save the workflow, open a different web browser if you have one on your computer, or simply open a new browser window in incognito mode, and login to Ansible Tower as user webdev1.
 And launch the workflow, again use node1 as an input to the survey.
 The workflow would ask the admin user for an approval.